 Some people think of frogs as just slimy creatures that live in ponds and lakes.
 However, many others think of frogs as fun animals that would make great pets!
 Frogs do not cost as much as dogs or cats to keep as pets, but they are not free either, even if you try to bring one home from the pond.
 There are many things to consider when determining the cost of owning a pet frog.
+In general, you can expect to get a pet frog for $10 to $50 with monthly expenses about $25.
 We have broken it all down for you here.

 Bringing Home a New Pet Frog: One-Time Costs

 There are one-time and recurring costs to consider when deciding whether to own a pet frog.
 Let’s go over the one-time costs and break down what each option might mean for you.

 It is possible to get a pet frog for free, although there are serious concerns about doing so.
 Removing a frog from its natural habitat and taking it home as a pet can be a real shock for the animal, which can result in health problems and possibly even death.
 Getting a frog from a friend or someone else for free could mean getting a frog that is already ill.
 It is tough to determine the health and care needs of a frog from the wild or from a background that you know nothing about.

 Sometimes, people must give up their beloved pet frogs.
 They could end up handing their frogs over to the humane society or an equivalent organization, or they could place advertisements in the paper and online to find someone willing to take over ownership and care.